-The MUDI uses the online reporting system, EValue, for documentation of weekly reports and intern evaluations.
+The MUDI uses the online reporting system, Exxat, for documentation of weekly reports and intern evaluations.

 Weekly Reports - Weekly reports are completed by the intern and include a summation of accomplished activities and learning outcomes, days and hours worked, and other pertinent information.
 Once the intern completes his or her weekly report, it is electronically sent to the preceptor for verification.
 The preceptor is responsible for reading the report and verifying the information provided reflects what was accomplished during that week.
+If you do not agree with the report or would like more information added, please contact Mallory (for on-site interns) or Tim (for distance interns) and we will send the report back to the student to edit.

 Midpoint Evaluations - Rotations lasting four weeks or longer require a midpoint evaluation to identify any potential areas for improvement prior to the final evaluation.
 Preceptors are, however, encouraged to provide steady feedback throughout the rotation to allow for redirection and reinforcement as needed.
-Preceptors will receive an e-mail link 3 days before the mid-point date to complete this evaluation.
+Preceptors will receive an e-mail link the week the mid-point or final evaluation is to be completed, providing access to the evaluation form.
 Be sure to discuss the evaluation with the intern before submitting.
-Once the preceptor submits the evaluation, the intern and internship director/coordinator will be able to view it.
+Please provide comments as needed and type your name in the "Preceptor's Signature" box before submitting.
+Once the preceptor submits the evaluation, the intern will view and sign off on the evaluation, it is then available for the internship director to review.

 Final Evaluations - No matter the length, interns will be evaluated at the end of all rotations on both competencies and professional attributes.
-Preceptors will receive an e-mail link 3 days before the completion date, providing access to the evaluation form.
+Preceptors will receive an e-mail link the week the final evaluation is to be completed, providing access to the evaluation form.
 Once completed, preceptors should discuss the evaluation with the intern to identify strengths and areas which may need improvement or additional practice.
-Once the preceptor submits the evaluation, the intern and internship director/coordinator will be able to view it on EValue.
+Please provide comments as needed and type your name in the "Preceptor's Signature" box before submitting.
+Once the preceptor submits the evaluation, the intern will view and sign off on the evaluation, it is then available for the internship director to review.